-This BLOG On Illinois Homeowners Fleeing State To Other States With Lower Taxes Was PUBLISHED On February 22nd, 2019
+Illinois Homeowners Fleeing State To Other States With Lower Taxes

+The coronavirus pandemic has changed the business models of most American companies.
+Most businesses have strongly pushed for remote job opportunities for their employees.
+One of the greatest benefits of being a remote worker is remote employees do not have to report to a brick-and-mortar location.
+Therefore, they can live anywhere they want.
+They are no longer tied to living in a city, county, state that is highly taxed and has a high cost of living.
+This is what is happening in Illinois.
 Many Illinois Homeowners Fleeing State of Illinois to neighboring Indiana, Michigan, Ohio, Kentucky, Tennessee.
-Other popular states Illinois Homeowners Fleeing State is to other states with low taxes like Florida, Texas, Georgia, Mississippi, Colorado, Pennsylvania, Alabama, and North Carolina.
+Other popular states Illinois Homeowners Fleeing State is other states with low taxes like Florida, Texas, Georgia, Mississippi, Colorado, Pennsylvania, Alabama, and North Carolina.
 A large number of Illinois Homeowners Fleeing State of Illinois is to Kentucky.

 Illinois Homeowners Fleeing State To Florida